Nicholas Sheehy

-Father Nicholas Sheehy (1728–1766) was an 18th-century Irish Roman Catholic priest who was executed on the charge of accessory to murder.
-Father Sheehy was a prominent and vocal opponent of the Penal Laws, which disenfranchised and persecuted Catholics in Ireland.
-His conviction is widely regarded as an act of judicial murder amongst supporters of the Irish rebellion.
+Father Nicholas Sheehy (1728–1766) was an 18th-century Irish Roman Catholic priest who was executed on the charge of being an accessory to murder.
+Father Sheehy was a prominent and vocal opponent of the Penal Laws, which subjected the whole Catholic Church in Ireland to religious persecution, and as a vocal activist for Catholic Emancipation.
+His conviction was widely regarded as a judicial murder and was cited long afterwards as Irish jargon for a miscarriage of justice.
+Fr.
+Nicholas Sheehy is currently regarded as one of the Irish Catholic Martyrs.

 Background

 During this time, famine caused much suffering and death in Ireland.
-Adding to the social unrest was a rumour that the Catholic French would invade Ireland.
-Part of this concern stemmed from the emigration of Irish soldiers who had left for France after the Treaty of Limerick known as the Flight of the Wild Geese.
+Adding to the social unrest were very real fears that the French House of Bourbon would invade the British Isles.
+Part of this concern stemmed from the emigration of Irish soldiers who had left for exile in France after the Treaty of Limerick, which is known as the Flight of the Wild Geese.
 The concern was that these Irish would lobby the French monarch to support the Catholics in Ireland.
-This led to new persecutions of Catholic Irish and their priests.
+This led to continuing religious persecution of the Catholic Church in Ireland and its priests.

 Family

 Nicholas Sheehy was born in Fethard, Ireland, near Clonmel and grew up in a house near Newcastle on the Tipperary and Waterford border.
 His father was Francis, son of John of Drumcollogher.

 Nicholas Sheehy had a sister, Mrs Green.
 Nicholas had a cousin (Edmund Buck), who was hanged in 1775 at Clogheen on the same charges.